| |

-Council of Evangelical Churches (PCEC) was established
+The Philippine Council of Evangelical Churches

-in 1964 by a group of Christian leaders seeking to form an organization
+(PCEC) was established in 1965 by a group of Christian

-that would express their oneness in Jesus Christ and to formalize
+oneness in Jesus Christ and to formalize into a distinct council

-into a distinct council the growing force and influence of evangelism
+the growing force and influence of evangelism in the country.

-witness were the primary factors that prompted PCEC’s
+were the primary factors that prompted PCEC’s

 inception.